sdsanchezm/linux-all/cert/README.md

             LISTEN   0        4096               [::1]:631               [::]:*       users:(("cupsd",pid=931,fd=6))
             LISTEN   0        4096                [::]:5355              [::]:*       users:(("systemd-resolve",pid=714,fd=13))
             ```
+    - -t or --tcp: This option tells ss to display TCP sockets.
+If you want to see UDP sockets, you would use -u instead.

+    - -a or --all: This option shows all sockets, including listening and non-listening (established) sockets.

+    - -n or --numeric: This option avoids converting port numbers to service names.
+It displays the numerical addresses instead of trying to resolve hostnames.

+    - -p or --processes: This option shows the process using the socket.
+It will display the process ID (PID) and the process name.

 ### free
 - Example (check memory available)
     - `free -m`